trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 \rho_0 - \rho_i^{adv} = \sum_j m_j \left( d_{ii}p_i + \sum_j d_{ij}p_j - d_{jj}p_j - \sum_k d_{jk}p_k \right) \nabla W_{ij}
 ```

-where $k$ stands for the neighbor particles of the neigbor particle $j$ from $i$.
+where $k$ stands for the neighbor particles of the neighbor particle $j$ from $i$.
 So the sum over the neighboring pressure values $p_j$ also includes the pressure values $p_i$, since $i$ is a neighbor of $j$
-To seperate this sum it can be written as
+To separate this sum it can be written as

 ```math
 \sum_k d_{jk} p_k = \sum_{k \neq i} d_{jk} p_k + d_{ji} p_i
 ```

-With this seperation the equation for the linear system can again be rewritten as
+With this separation the equation for the linear system can again be rewritten as

 ```math
 \rho_0 - \rho_i^{adv} = p_i \sum_j m_j ( d_{ii} - d_{ij})\nabla W_{ij}  + \sum_j m_j \left ( \sum_j d_{ij} p_j - d_{jj} p_j - \sum_{k \neq i} d_{jk}p_k \right) \nabla W_{ij}
 ```

-In this formulation all coefficients that are getting multiplied with the pressure value $p_i$ are seperated from the other.
+In this formulation all coefficients that are getting multiplied with the pressure value $p_i$ are separated from the other.
 The diagonal elements $a_{ii}$ can therefore be defined as:

 ```math
 a_{ii} = \sum_j m_j ( d_{ii} - d_{ij})\nabla W_{ij}